Slevinski/slevinski.github.io/series/writing-and-representation/entries/handwriting-and-spatial-script-practice/essay.md

 It describes printed forms as designed for clarity in learning and reading, while treating shorthand as a faster practice with highly simplified symbols.

 That source is historically useful, especially because it notices a misconception that still matters: a reader who only sees polished printed forms may wrongly assume that hand production must reproduce those forms in full detail.
+It should not be read here as current evidence for software capability, adoption scale, or contemporary handwriting distribution.

 SignWriting has been taught, copied, practiced, and corrected in educational and community contexts.